poplock1/Django_app/README.md

 # Django blog
 Simple blog app that allows multiple users to create text posts.
-It is my first Django full-stack project when I wanted to experiment and learn some of commonly used Django fetures.
-In near future I plan to update About section as well as adding functionality and new style to sidebar.
+It is my first Django full-stack project on which I wanted to experiment and learn some of commonly used Django fetures.
+In near future I plan to change SQLite database to PostgreSQL, update About section as well as adding functionality and new style to sidebar.

 ## Tools and technologies :
 * Python